kadir-gunel/iceceng23/README.md

 ## Appendix 1: Orthogonal Matrix Properties
 ### Property 1

-The property of the W rotation matrix is that, since it is orthogonal, its transpose (WT) can rotate sBert sentence embeddings towards FastText space.
+The property of the W rotation matrix is that, since it is orthogonal, its transpose (W^T) can rotate sBert sentence embeddings towards FastText space.
 This operation can be used as a supervised dimensionality reduction operation.

 ```julia